 Director Identification Numbers Coming

 The much discussed Director Identification Number (DIN) regime has recently been passed into law.
-All current and aspiring company directors will be required to provide personal identification documents to ASIC to receive a unique, permanent Director Identification Number.
+All current and aspiring company directors will be required to provide personal identification documents to receive a unique, permanent Director Identification Number.
 The new law also establishes a single Commonwealth Business Registrar to be administered by the Australian Tax Office.
-The Registrar simplifies the 31 business registers currently maintained between ASIC and the ATO including the Companies Register and the Australian Business Register.
+The Registrar simplifies the 31 business registers currently maintained including the Companies Register and the Australian Business Register.

 These changes are being introduced to combat illegal phoenix activity.
 Phoenix activity is the process of stripping a company of its assets then liquidating that entity, leaving creditors with no way to recover their debts, whilst at the same time creating another company into which the assets are transferred for little or no payment and then carrying on the same business in the new company.

 Establishing a more cohesive Registrar overseeing the registration of directors will help to more accurately track an individuals directorships and insolvency events.
 This should lead to efficiency gains in insolvency processes, and eventually serve as a deterrent for rogue directors.